Post-Discharge

 Mistake #1: Assuming Silence Means “Everything Is Fine”

-After leaving the hospital, many foreign patients notice a sudden quiet:
+What this looks like: After leaving the hospital, many foreign patients notice a sudden quiet.
+No check-in calls.
+No follow-up reminders.
+No staff asking how recovery is going.

 Mistake #2: Over-Escalating Out of Fear